acdh-oeaw/apis-rdf-devops/README.md

 - a Dockerfile holding the definition of the container for the app
 - a `docker-compose.yml` file for orchestrating the app container in conjunction with the other containers needed (e.g. a database for local development)
-- and a `devcontainer.json` holding settings relevant to the devcontainer itself, e.g. forwarded ports, post-create and post-start commands and environment variables
+- and a `devcontainer.json` holding settings relevant to the dev container itself, e.g. forwarded ports, post-create and post-start commands and environment variables

-If a `.devcontainer` folder with the needed files is checked in the repository and you have installed the remote container plugin in your VS Code installation, on opening of the repository, VS Code will ask you if you want to reopen it in the container.
+If a `.devcontainer` folder with the needed files is checked in the repository, and you have installed the remote container plugin in your VS Code installation, on opening of the repository, VS Code will ask you if you want to reopen it in the container.
 If you click on "reopen in container", the IDE will pull the needed images and start the containers.

 ##### Configure docker-compose.yml